dev-the-dev/dev-the-dev.github.io/README.md

 ## Contact

 If you need to reach me about anything related to this site or my projects, you can contact me at the email address listed on my GitHub profile.

+##Privacy Policy

+Information Collection: We collect phone numbers solely for the purpose of sending transaction notifications regarding the football pool (reminders and results).

+No Third-Party Sharing: No mobile information will be shared with third parties or affiliates for marketing or promotional purposes.
+All the above categories exclude text messaging originator opt-in data and consent; this information will not be shared with any third parties.

+Opt-Out: You can opt out of receiving messages at any time by replying "STOP".